Obviously Five Believers

 I love the way her questions make me feel.

 Her voice sweet and warm.
-In another lifetime I would have thought she’d offered me shelter from the storm.
+In another lifetime she’d offered me shelter from the storm.

 “That’s right.
-Only problem these days is that Bob doesn’t seem to like us that much”.
+Only problem is that Bob doesn’t seem to like us that much”.

 “Oh, that’s sad”, she says and rest her head on my shoulder while Roger McGuinn sings Eight Miles High in a duet with Tom Petty.

 Then lights are turned off and the sound technician grabs his box of pink pills.
 Something is happening, but we don’t know what it is.
-We still don’t when the stage suddenly is cast in a dim, sparse light, like a distant camp fire of Nubian lion hunters gone astray on a dark and starless night.
+The stage suddenly is cast in a dim, sparse light, like a distant campfire of Nubian lion hunters gone astray on a dark and starless night.
 Tom Petty & The Heartbrakers have melted into the shadows.
 If you squeeze your eyes hard together, you can almost see the silhouette of a short guy standing in front of the stage.
 The friend to the martyr, a friend to the woman of shame.
 He wears a golden, silk shirt loosely tied around his waist, a black t-shirt underneath, black Lewis 501 and motorcycle boots, and threw away his razor somewhere between Los Angeles and Jerusalem.

 The guy doesn’t look at the filled stadium as he rages into Like A Rolling Stone with an urgency as if he’d written it in the wardrobe seconds before going on stage.